Computational Bioengineering¶

 plt.show()

-Activator vs. Repressor–which to choose?¶
+Activator vs. Repressor – which to choose?¶

-And now at last we have reached our first true 'design' question: The cell has at least two different ways to regulate a gene: using an activator or using a repressor.
+Question: The cell has at least two different ways to regulate a gene: using an activator or using a repressor.
 Which should it choose?
 Which would you choose if you were designing a synthetic circuit?
 Why?
 Are they completely equivalent ways to regulate a target gene?
 Is one better in some or all conditions?
 How could we know?

 These questions were posed in a study by Michael Savageau (PNAS, 1974), who tried to explain the naturally observed usage of activation and repression in bacteria.
 A different explanation was later developed by Shinar et al (PNAS 2004).
 We end the lecture with this question - try to think about when and why you would use each type of regulation!